freesurfacemodules/Jacquard/STATUS.md

    - Only simple knobs are supported.
 Nodes need a richer UI manifest for sliders, meters, oscilloscopes, etc., plus data taps back to React.

 5. **Persistence & Undo**
-   - Graph edits aren’t stored outside in-memory state.
-Add persistent storage (local/save file) and history (undo/redo).
+   - Manual save/load is available, but there is no auto-save or patch library.
+Add IndexedDB-backed autosave and patch metadata/history management.

 ## Next Steps / Roadmap Highlights
 - Add guard rails that automatically reject illegal cycles now that delete/disconnect UI and undo/redo exist.